 - Train staff to recognize potential threats.
 These threats range from suspicious activity to unsolicited emails.
 In addition, create the process to manage each threat when it occurs, including referral to authorities.

 - Use an EHR that contains built-in cybersecurity software.
 Modern systems should utilize the latest encryption protocols and reduce risk as a core business objective.

 EHR Security Measures that Protect Your Patients’ Privacy

 - Perform IT Assessments Regularly

 Fortify Your Practice’s Digital Capabilities With the Right Partner and Systems Provider

 There will always be new cybersecurity threats on the horizon.
 The key to success lies in understanding what hackers are doing to gain access and taking preventive steps to maximize cybersecurity.
-In fact, practices with an integrated EHR, such as PrognoCIS, achieves this goal and offers benefits to you and your patients.
-Request your demo today.
+In fact, practices with an integrated EHR, such as PrognoCIS, achieve this goal and offers benefits to you and your patients.